The Gallery Farm

 Current focus and agricultural deployment

-Today, MGT Australia Pty Ltd is bringing this mature and proven technology to broader commercial markets, including agriculture, water infrastructure and energy systems.
-Andrew French continues to lead technical development, system design and application engineering, ensuring MGT solutions deliver tangible reductions in maintenance, energy consumption and mechanical wear.
+Today, MGT Australia Pty Ltd is continuing the commercial deployment of a magnetic gear technology that has been proven in real-world agricultural, industrial and remote infrastructure applications over many years.
+Andrew French continues to lead technical development, system design and application engineering, drawing on decades of hands-on deployment experience to ensure MGT solutions deliver measurable reductions in maintenance, energy consumption and mechanical wear.

-Andrew also operates Snowy River Station, a large and remote cattle operation that serves as a real-world validation site for MGT systems under demanding environmental conditions.
+Andrew also operates Snowy River Station, a large-scale and remote cattle operation running approximately 1,200–1,500 head, including around 600 breeders, which serves as a reference environment for MGT systems under demanding operating conditions.

 The current MGT product range includes solar pumping systems and magnetic drive components, with further development underway in mechanical energy storage systems in collaboration with Greenlab Energy, focused on micro-grid and distributed energy applications using frictionless magnetic gearing.